-Healy Consultants assists our Clients with opening a corporate bank account in Italy.
-Our experienced banking team will prepare all requisite documentation on your behalf and submit them to the bank.
-We will also attend the bank interview on your behalf.
+Healy Consultants Group PLC assists our Clients with opening a corporate bank account in Italy.
+Our experienced banking team will prepare all the requisite documentation on our Client’s behalf and submit them to the bank.
+We would also be pleased to attend the bank interview on our Client’s behalf.
 To find out more about Italy business banking, please read the information below.

-- The Italian banking system is underdeveloped compared to other main European countries and is characterized by the coexistence between a handful of large national groups including i) Unicredit ii) Intesa Sanpaolo and iii) Mediobanca and over 150 provincial banks;
+- The banking system in Italy is underdeveloped compared to other main European countries and is characterized by the coexistence between a handful of large national banking groups including i) Unicredit; ii) Intesa Sanpaolo; and iii) Mediobanca and over 150 other provincial banks;

-- Foreign banks are serving an increasing number of corporate customers and currently holding a 20% market share.
-Main foreign banks present in Italy are i) Deutsche Bank ii) BNP Paribas iii) Barclays and iv) Commerzbank;
+- Foreign banks are serving an increasing number of corporate customers and are currently holding a 20% market share.
+Main foreign banks present in Italy are i) Deutsche Bank; ii) BNP Paribas; iii) Barclays; and iv) Commerzbank;

-- Italian corporate and personal banking products and customer service are of average standard, with notably easy access to i) multiple currencies ii) checking accounts iii) saving accounts iv) debit and credit cards v) fixed term deposit and vi) wealth management services but ii) poor internet and services banking;
+- Italian corporate and personal banking products and customer service are of average standard, with notably easy access to i) multiple currency options; ii) checking accounts; iii) savings accounts; iv) debit and credit cards; v) fixed term deposit; and vi) wealth management services but with vii) poor internet and banking services;

-- It is currently very difficult for SMEs to secure loans in Italy due to i) lending rates currently averaging 4.2% annually and ii) only 25% of rate of approval for loans applications by SMEs.
+- It is currently very difficult for SMEs to secure loans in Italy due to i) lending rates currently averaging at 4.2% annually and ii) only 25% of rate of approval for loan applications by SMEs.

-- While our experts will liaise with the banks to prevent our Clients from travelling for the interview, there is still a 50% chance that the bank may require our Clients to travel for a one hour interview.
-There will be a fee discount of €500 if you have to travel;
+- While our experts will liaise with the banks to prevent our Clients from travelling for the interview, there is still a 50% chance that the bank may require our Clients to travel for a one-hour interview.
+There will be a fee discount of €500 if our Client is required to travel;

 - Following bank account approval, the preferred Italian bank will directly and independently email our Client the corporate bank account number.

-- Due to the poor state of Italian banks, Healy Consultants currently recommends our Clients to rather choose global banks including i) Deutsche Bank ii) BNP Paribas and iii) Barclays for Italian corporate bank account solutions;
+- Due to the poor state of Italian banks, Healy Consultants Group PLC currently recommends our Clients to rather choose global banks including i) Deutsche Bank; ii) BNP Paribas; and iii) Barclays for Italian corporate bank account solutions;

-- Documents required to open an Italian corporate account include i) a passport ii) a proof of address iii) a tax identification code iv) a certificate of incorporation for the company and v) a certificate of good standing for all owners holding over 20% of the company’s share capital;
+- Documents needed to open a corporate bank account in Italy include i) a passport; ii) a proof of address; iii) a tax identification code; iv) a certificate of incorporation for the company; and v) a certificate of good standing for all owners holding over 20% of the company’s share capital;

-- Non-UE resident individuals may open a nonresident bank account, but only foreign currencies may be deposited.
+- Non-EU resident individuals may open a non-resident bank account, but only foreign currencies may be deposited in it.
 Documents required include: i) a valid passport and ii) a tax identification code (also issued to non-residents in Italy).

-- Italian banks are willing to provide finance to local companies if the following conditions are met i) good business-plan ii) availability of collateral assets iii) experience of business owners iv) last 3 years audited financial statements v) realistic feasibility study and vi) project strength and weaknesses analysis (SWOT);
+- Italian banks are willing to finance local companies if the following conditions are met by them i) submission of a good business-plan; ii) availability of collateral assets; iii) experience of business owners; iv) submission of audited financial statements of last 3 years; v) submission of a realistic feasibility study; and vi) submission of a project strength and weaknesses analysis (SWOT);

-- We also assist our Clients secure trade finance services including i) bank guarantees ii) letters of credit iii) finance against trust receipt and iv) document against payment and against acceptance;
+- We also assist our Clients secure trade finance services including i) bank guarantees; ii) letters of credit; iii) finance against trust receipt; and iv) documents against payment and acceptance;

-- Healy Consultants will help our Clients obtain corporate finance in the form of a loan, overdraft or simply preferential credit terms.
+- Healy Consultants Group PLC will help our Clients obtain corporate finance in the form of a loan, overdraft or simply in preferential credit terms.

 Exchange controls and other regulations

-- All Italy-resident businesses and individuals must disclose their assets detained abroad to the authorities or are subject to a fine representing up to 15% of assets for each year undeclared.
-Trust beneficiaries, individual shareholders with over 25% of a company’s capital share and other “beneficiary owners” are also affected by this regulation.
+- All Italy-resident businesses and individuals must disclose their assets detained abroad to the authorities.
+Otherwise they are subject to a fine representing up to 15% of the assets for each year undeclared.
+Trust beneficiaries, individual shareholders with over 25% of a company’s capital share as well as other “beneficiary owners” are also affected by this regulation.